CamCove-Crichton/Whiskey-d_Away/README.md

 - Decided to create the booking app, to be able to store booking data in the database, and to be able to utilise within the projects tours items down the line by having another model for booking item, which will be added shortly
 - I then added the Booking model and BookingItem model, with the booking item model having a foreign key to the booking model, so each booking can have multiple experiences as part of their booking
 - Thought of being able to bring in the data inputs to the tour_detail template, but in order to do that, I first needed to create a form, with some custom validation in case my css/javascript ideas for a better UX fail, there will be some human readable validation error messages to handle any incorrect data
+- Then moved onto adding the form fields to my contexts processor as I wanted to be able to use it in multiple views, from the tour detail view to the basket view
+- I created a form instance in my tour detail view so the input fields could display in the view

 ### Future Developments